OasisYang/OasisYang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Yang is currently a Ph.D student in Electrical and Computer Engineering (ECE) at University of California San Diego (UCSD).
+Yang is currently a Ph.D student in Electrical and Computer Engineering (ECE) at University of California San Diego (UCSD), advised by [Prof. Xiaolong Wang](https://xiaolonw.github.io/).
 Before that, he obtained his M.S. in ECE at UIUC in 2020 under the supervision of [Prof. Thomas S. Huang](https://scholar.google.com/citations?user=rGF6-WkAAAAJ&hl=en&oi=ao) (1936-2020) and [Prof. Humphrey Shi]((https://www.humphreyshi.com/).
 Before coming to UIUC, he received his B.S. in ECE from Beihang University in 2017.
 ## Research Interests

 My current research focuses on **computer vision** and **machine learning**.
 Specifically, I have recently worked in